rewoma19/script-summer/score_board/high-score-board.md

 - The third parameter is the score that you wish to **add** to the stored high score.

 The function should return the score board after the update was done.

+## Task 5

+### Apply Monday bonus points

+The arcade hall keeps a separate score board on Mondays.
+At the end of the day, each player on that board gets 100 additional points.
+Implement the function **applyMondayBonus** that accepts a score board.
+The function adds bonus points for each player that is listed on that board.
+Afterwards, the board is returned.